The top shows in the West End that started out in the UK

-Although there are a variety of productions across the West End which have transferred from Broadway, London theatres are also home to shows born and bred in Britain.
+Although there are a variety of productions that have transferred from Broadway, London theatres are also home to British West End shows born and bred in the UK.
 Filled with unique British humour and commentary, as well as true stories told on stage, we take a look at shows across the West End which either received their premiere in London, or transferred from a regional theatre to a playhouse in the capital.

 Only Fools and Horses: The Musical